 The same problems do not exist in the handling of education level and female labor force status in family that are not significantly affected by other variables.
-Since the economy situation measured by GDP has instant effect on the employment rate, lagged variable is not necessary, either.
-In account of such facts, the model used in this paper will include female labor force participation at t-1 and t-2 period, and only current variables to describe the other factors mentioned above.
+Since the economy situation measured by GDP has an instant effect on the employment rate, lagged variable is not necessary either.
+In account of such facts, the model used in this paper include female labor force participation at t-1 and t-2 period, and only draws on current variables to describe the other factors mentioned above.

 The formula for the analysis is as follows：